musicbygraceevelyn/musicbygraceevelyn.github.io/about.md

 {% capture large_ensem_col2 %}

-I have two decades of experience accompanying adult and children's choirs in many different genres of music.
-Within the last four years, I have performed seven times with college orchestras.
+I have two decades of experience accompanying adult and children's choirs in many different genres of music, and am currently working as a choral accompanist in the Belmont public school system.
+Additionally, within the last three years, I have performed eight times with various college and community orchestras.

 {% endcapture %}